sm2302-aug23/grp-r-sexy_primes/README.md

 **Implementation:**

--The list of all sequences with starting integers from $1$ to $10000$ were taken and flattened.
+- The list of all sequences with starting integers from $1$ to $10000$ were taken and flattened.
--The frequencies of each occurring number were found and filtered to only include prime numbers (excluding 2).
+- The frequencies of each occurring number were found and filtered to only include prime numbers (excluding 2).

 **Outcome:**

--The following result is produced, showing the top 10 most frequently occuring prime numbers:
+The following result is produced, showing the top 10 most frequently occuring prime numbers:
 |Prime Number|Frequency|
 |:-----:|:-----:|
 |5|9400|